 - for at least 1,250 hours in the preceding year.

-Although FMLA leave is unpaid, an employee can receive short- or long-term disability benefits while on FMLA leave.
+Although FMLA leave is unpaid, an employee can receive short-term disability or long-term disability benefits while on FMLA leave.
 And, in fact, many employers require you to use your allotted FMLA time while you're on disability.
 For many disabled employees, FMLA is the most important form of job protection they enjoy.

 Your employer may not terminate you if you are on FMLA leave as long as you don't go over 12 weeks of FMLA leave per year.
 When you return from FMLA leave, your employer must employ you in your former position or one that is substantially similar.
 If you do exceed 12 weeks of FMLA, even by a day, you run the risk of being terminated for excessive absences.
 Of course, if you're fired while receiving disability insurance benefits, you'll still continue to receive benefits according to the terms of your policy.